ljvmiranda921/ljvmiranda921.github.io/research/index.md

 - **Efficient and scalable data collection**:
   Human annotations are costly.
 How can we reduce this cost while preserving the nuance that human annotators provide?
 I've explored this in the context of LM post-training, by [routing preference instances to human/LMs](https://arxiv.org/abs/2410.19133) and in [generating synthetic preference data](https://arxiv.org/abs/2411.15124).

-- **Multilingual NLP and post-training**:
+- **Multilingual NLP**:
   No language should be left behind, especially in data.
-  I've worked on evaluating [reward models in multilingual settings](https://arxiv.org/abs/2410.15522), curating [datasets for Southeast Asia](https://arxiv.org/abs/2406.10118), and building [large-scale NER datasets](https://arxiv.org/abs/2311.09122).
+  I've worked on evaluating [reward models in multilingual settings](https://arxiv.org/abs/2410.15522), curating [datasets for Southeast Asia](https://arxiv.org/abs/2406.10118), and building [large-scale named-entity recognition datasets](https://arxiv.org/abs/2311.09122).

 - **Improving the state of Filipino NLP**:
   I care a lot about representing my language, and I hope to continue doing so by building NLP resources.